rerrani/nbopy/README.md

 # nbopy
 Generates N-body models through Eddington inversion, and paints stellar probabilities on top using a distribution-function based approach.
-See [arXiv:1906.01642](https://arxiv.org/abs/1906.01642).
+See [EP20](https://arxiv.org/abs/1906.01642).

-**nbody.py** generates the models
+**nbody.py** generates the models.
+See [this link](https://rerrani.github.io/code.html#nbopy) for a brief introduction.

-**npaint.py** paints stars on top
+**npaint.py** paints stars on top.
+See [this link](https://rerrani.github.io/code.html#npaint).

 To run on python2, add `from __future__ import print_function` .